Frequently Asked Questions for People

 Q: What kind of MOCA Cards can I self-issue to myself or others?

-A: You can issue a MOCA Prime Debit Card, a MOCA Cash Debit Card, and a MOCA Elite Card to yourself.
-You can also issue MOCA Sentinel Debit Cards and MOCA Heritage Cards to anyone you desire.
+A: You can issue a MOCA Prime Card, a MOCA Cash Card, and a MOCA Elite Card to yourself.
+You can also issue MOCA Sentinel Cards and MOCA Heritage Cards to anyone you desire.
 All MOCA Cards can be virtual or physical.

-Q: How do I give someone a MOCA Cash Debit Card or a MOCA Gift Card?
+Q: How do I give someone a MOCA Cash Card or a MOCA Gift Card?

 Q: How many cards do I receive when I open a MOCA Prime account?